Quantum Entanglement of Anyonic Charges and Emergent Spacetime Geometry: Instantons and the Emergence of Topological Charge in ZGNRs

 \subsection{Non-Local Correlations}

 Fractional charges are intrinsically linked to non-local correlations.
 Although the charges themselves are edge localized, their correlations extend into the bulk along the axis joining the two charges (see Fig.~\ref{variation}), as shown in the variation of the number of spin-up occupations, \( \delta n_{m, \uparrow}=n_{m, \uparrow}-n^0_{m, \uparrow} \), along horizontal carbon lines~\cite{Le_2024}.
-(The quantities $n_{m,\uparrow}$ and $n^0_{m,\uparrow}$ represent the occupation numbers in the presence and absence of disorder, respectively.)
+The quantities $n_{m,\uparrow}$ and $n^0_{m,\uparrow}$ represent the occupation numbers in the presence and absence of disorder, respectively.
 Abrupt changes in \( \delta n_{m,\uparrow} \) are observed when a pair of fractional charges are present at the zigzag edges.
-Dotted vertical lines indicate the site indices \( x \) where these discontinuities occur.
+Dotted vertical lines in the left panels of Fig.~\ref{variation} (b) indicate the site indices \( x \) where these discontinuities occur.
 Remarkably, sharp variations at the same horizontal positions persist deep in the bulk, far from the physical edges.
 This behavior signals the presence of non-local correlations, which are observed similarly in the spin-down occupations \( \delta n_{m,\downarrow} \)~\cite{Le_2024}.
+Nonlocal correlations extending across the entire ribbon (see Fig.~\ref{variation} (b)) are present only when disorder is distributed throughout the ribbon.
 These correlations are the origin of the scale-dependent mutual information discussed below.
-In this context, the separation of a pair of horizontal carbon lines from the system's edges may be viewed as a renormalization scale, analogous to the depth coordinate in MERA-like tensor network architectures.